-B. MRI Safety
+B. MRI Safety:

-The DENALI® Vena Cava Filter was determined to be MR-conditional according to the terminology specified in the American Society for Testing and Materials (ASTM) International, Designation: F2503-05.
+District Gatety: The DENAL® Vena Cava Filter was determined to be MR-conditional according to the terminology specified in the American Society for Testing and Materials (ASTM) International, Designation: F2503-05.
 Standard Practice for Marking Medical Devices and Other Items for Safety in the Magnetic Resonance Environment.
 ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, Pennsylvania, 2005.

-Non-clinical testing demonstrated that the Denal Voice Active Vena Cava Filter is MR Conditional.
+Non-clinical testing demonstrated that the DENAL® Vena Cava Filter is MR Conditional.
 A patient with this implant can be scanned safely immediately after placement under the following conditions:

-- Static magnetic field of 3-Tesla or 1.5-Tesla - Spatial gradient magnetic field of 720-Gauss/cm or less - Maximum MR system reported whole-body-averaged specific absorption rate (SAR) of 2-W/kg in the normal operating mode
+- Spatial gradient magnetic field of 720-Gauss/cm or less - Maximum MR system reported whole-body-averaged specific absorption rate (SAR) of 2-W/kg in the normal operating mode

-In non-clinical testing, the DenaLi® Vena Cava Filter produced a temperature rise of 2.7°C at a maximum MR system-reported whole body averaged specific absorption rate (SAR) of 3-W/kg for 15-minutes of continuous MR scanning in a 3-Tesla MR system using a transmit/receive body coil (Excite, Software G3.0-052B, General Electric Healthcare, Milwaukee, WI).
+In non-clinical testing, the DENALI[®] Vena Cava Filter produced a temperature rise of 2.7°C at a maximum MR system-reported whole body averaged specific absorption rate (SAR) of 3-W/kg for 15-minutes of continuous MR scanning in a 3-Tesla MR system using a transmit/receive body coil (Excite, Software G3.0-052B, General Electric Healthcare, Milwaukee, WI).

-MR image quality may be compromised if the area of interest is in the exact same area or relatively close to the position of the Denali® Vena Cava Filter.
+MR image quality may be compromised if the area of interest is in the exact same area or relatively close to the position of the DENAL® Vena Cava Filter.
 Therefore, optimization of MR imaging parameters to compensate for the presence of this implant may be necessary.